Blinina/Chat-Project/README.md

 This application is a simple analogue of Slack chat.
 Features:
-  1.Registration and login.
+  1. Registration and login.
-  2.Receiving and sending messages in real time 3.Creating, renaming and deleting channels
+  2. Receiving and sending messages in real time
+  3. Creating, renaming and deleting channels

 #### Clone this repository